zelokuo/VPIDM/README.md

                       --enhanced_dir <outputs_dir>
                       --ckpt <your checkpoint best.ckpt>
 ```
+## Checkpoints
+We release the checkpoint trained on the VoiceBank+Demand dataset [here](https://drive.google.com/file/d/1nkzdsd-LjJNObRHZObh_R6yGeRtxk1If/view?usp=drive_link).
+We release the checkpoint trained on the DNS corpus (only using additive noises) [here](https://drive.google.com/file/d/1nkzdsd-LjJNObRHZObh_R6yGeRtxk1If/view?usp=drive_link).

-# Thanks
+# Thanks and Citations
 This code is mainly built on the [SGMSE+](https://github.com/sp-uhh/sgmse). grateful for their open-source spirit.
-if you find this project helpful, please kindly cite the following papers
+If you find this project helpful, please kindly cite the following papers.
 ```
 @inproceedings{guo23_interspeech,
   author={Zilu Guo and Jun Du and Chin-Hui Lee and Yu Gao and Wenbin Zhang},